Wilmer Flores Preview, Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.74 team ERA that ranks 25th among all MLB pitching staffs.
+- The Reds' 4.74 team ERA ranks 25th across all MLB pitching staffs.

-- Reds pitchers combine to allow the fourth-most home runs in baseball (183 total, 1.4 per game).
+- Reds pitchers combine to surrender 183 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- Abbott (8-3) gets the starting nod for the Reds in his 16th start of the season.
-He's put together a 3.16 ERA in 85 1/3 innings pitched, with 93 strikeouts.

-- The lefty's last appearance came on Wednesday against the Los Angeles Angels, when he tossed four innings, surrendering three earned runs while allowing five hits.
+- The lefty last pitched on Friday against the Arizona Diamondbacks, when he threw six scoreless innings while giving up six hits.

-- The 24-year-old has a 3.16 ERA and 9.8 strikeouts per nine innings in 15 games this season, while allowing a batting average of .221 to his opponents.
+- In 18 games this season, the 25-year-old has amassed a 4.08 ERA and 8 strikeouts per nine innings, while giving up a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.